Intelligent Medicine®

 Is there anything you can recommend to help alleviate her pain?

-A: Joint pain can occur for many reasons, not least of all diet.
-A low-inflammatory diet which eliminates vegetable oils including hydrogenated oils, sugars, sugar substitutes, alcohol, soft drinks, caffeine, processed foods, white flour and other refined carbohydrates, can quell inflammation and reduce prostaglandins associated with pain.
+A: Joint pain can occur for many reasons, not least of all, diet.
+An anti-inflammatory diet which eliminates vegetable oils (including hydrogenated oils), sugars, sugar substitutes, alcohol, soft drinks, caffeine, processed foods, white flour and other refined carbohydrates, can quell inflammation and reduce inflammatory prostaglandins associated with pain.

-Food allergies are notorious for causing a myriad of symptoms including joint pain, and additives and preservatives add insult to injury—especially in those with sensitivities.
+Food allergies are notorious for causing a myriad of symptoms including joint pain, and additives and preservatives only exacerbate symptoms—especially in those with sensitivities.
 A common symptom of candida overgrowth is joint pain, and the leaky gut associated with it propagates further inflammation.

 Whether the origin of joint pain is osteoarthritis or rheumatoid arthritis, the elimination of nightshades from the diet can provide tremendous relief.
 These include: